Want create site? Find Free WordPress Themes and plugins.

 2. Can you tell us why you started painting watches, and what is the connection to the old letters on which you paint?

-– I painted the first watches as a natural impulse to the fact that I after a long period, say 10 years or so, suddenly got an old (Omega) speedmaster.
+– I painted the first watches as a natural impulse to the fact that I after a long periode, say 10 years or so, suddenly got a old speedmaster.

 That painting was posted on a social webforum, and Boom!
-Like minded watch folks started to ask for availability and if I painted other watches etc.
+Like minded watch folkes stared to ask for availability and if I painted other watches etc.

 So you guys out there – you made this happen!!
 I´m just the one who paints, and try to tell the stories over again.
 The many facinating watch stories that the artworks show comes from you guys out there.

-For how much longer will have the old letters?
+For how much longer will you have the old letters?

 – I don´t have more letters.
 And that leads me direct to your next question.